rapidsai/deployment/source/platforms/databricks.md

 ![Screenshot of the Databricks compute page](../images/databricks-create-compute.png)

-In order to launch a GPU node uncheck **Use Photon Acceleration** and select `14.2 ML (GPU, Scala 2.12, Spark 3.5.0)` runtime version.
+In order to launch a GPU node uncheck **Use Photon Acceleration** and select `14.3 LTS ML (includes Apache Spark 3.5.0, GPU, Scala 2.12)` runtime version.

 ![Screenshot of Use Photon Acceleration unchecked](../images/databricks-deselect-photon.png)